mliszcz/msc-thesis/thesis/chapters/00-glossary.md

   name=Comet,
   description={is a model of connection handling between a browser and a server where the server side can initialize communication}
 }

+\newglossaryentry{middleware}
+{
+  name=middleware,
+  description={is a software that allows connecting systems created using
+    different technologies.
+It often works in distributed environments}
+}

 \newglossaryentry{corba}